patckennedy/learning-log/README.md

 Welcome to my **Learning Log**!

-This is a public record of my **career enhancement journey learning Python & AI**, where I document what I’m learning, practicing, and building along the way.
+This is a public record of my career enhancement journey learning Python & AI, where I document what I’m learning, practicing, and building along the way.
-The goal is to show **consistent progress**, strengthen both my **software engineering** and **AI engineering** skills, and create a portfolio of projects and reflections.
+The goal is to show consistent progress, strengthen both my software engineering and AI engineering skills, and create a portfolio of projects and reflections.

-⚡ **Career Note**: While I’m on this AI roadmap, I’m **still actively pursuing Full-Stack / Web Developer roles** (PERN stack).
+⚡ **Career Note**: While I’m on this AI roadmap, I’m still actively pursuing Full-Stack / Web Developer roles (PERN stack).
-My software engineering career continues — this roadmap expands my skills into AI to position me for hybrid **AI + Web Dev** opportunities.
+My software engineering career continues — this roadmap expands my skills into AI to position me for hybrid AI + Web Dev opportunities.

 ---